How to Start a Business in Washington State 2024

 If your business sells goods or services, you are required to collect and remit sales tax.
 The sales tax rate in Washington State ranges from 6.5% to 10.4%, depending on the location of your business.
 You must register for a sales tax permit and file regular sales tax returns with the Washington State Department of Revenue.

-BUSINESS IDEA: How to Start a Life Coach Business 2024
+BUSINESS IDEA: How to Start a Truck Business: A Comprehensive Guide 2024

 Additionally, if you have employees, you must withhold and pay employment taxes, including federal income tax, Social Security tax, and Medicare tax.
 You must also register with the Washington State Employment Security Department and report wages and pay unemployment taxes.